ssakrp/cs_development/README.md

 # cs_development
 I published this project as example of C# development.
+The main idea of the project is development of class, which will describe a table of identifiers based on balanced tree.
+Also I implemented a class for describing a node of balanced tree and a struct for describing an identifier (it consists of string name and integer attribute).
+For balanced tree I realized a lot of functional, which is neccesary for processing this data structure.
+And for ease of use I implemented a user-friendly menu.
+More information you can find in a file called "information" (RUS), where I published full report about the program.